Education

 CC Breakeven = Stock Purchase Price - Premium Received (per share)

-For covered calls, your breakeven is the price below which owning the shares plus selling the call results in a net loss.
+For covered calls, this is the price where owning the shares plus the call premium you collected nets out to zero.
+Below it, you're losing money.

 Worked Example: Covered Call Breakeven